 TGbf editor: please make the following change in subclause 11.55.1.5, P180L4.

-The NDPA sounding phase shall be present in a TB sensing measurement instance if at least one STA that is a sensing receiver in this NDPA sounding phase and that is not assigned to be polled or has responded in the polling phase.
+The NDPA sounding phase shall be present in a TB sensing measurement instance if there exists (#1101) at least one STA that is a sensing receiver in this NDPA sounding phase and that is not assigned to be polled or has responded in the polling phase.
 If the NDPA sounding phase is present in a TB sensing measurement instance, and if the polling phase is also present, the NDPA sounding phase shall start a SIFS after the polling phase.
 If the NDPA sounding phase is present in a TB sensing measurement instance, and if the polling phase is not present, the AP shall send the Sensing NDP Announcement frame as the first frame in this measurement instance.

 CIDs: 1605